List-writing is a good way of brainstorming and collecting ideas, and it's also a great way to fill up your notebook.

 3. Contribute to a wiki

-Got a favourite book/show/movie/game?
-There's probably a wiki on www.wikia.com/fandom for it.
+Got a favourite book, show, movie or game?
+There's probably a wiki on www.wikia.com for it.
 If not, you can make your own.
 Fandom is a website that hosts thousands of wikis that anyone can edit.
 I'm currently the admin for the Ruby Redfort Wikia and Friday Barnes Wikia.
 You can collaborate with other users with the same interest and share your knowledge about the things you love.

 4. Read a book or graphic novel

-I know this one sounds kinda boring, but you might finds a new book, series or author you really like.
+Even if you don't like reading, there's a book or commic for everyone.
 Don't know what to read?
-Use www.whatshouldireadnext.com/ to decide what to read next.
+Use www.whatshouldireadnext.com to decide what to read next.
 If you're not keen on going to the library or buying a book, there are plenty sites where you can read e-books or webcomics for free.
 Click here to head to the Books and Comics page.

 5. Make an app